bendr/bender/spec/processing-model.md

 ### View rendering

-Rendering the view of *C* is done by:

-1. creating the *view stack* of *C*, depending on the view of *C* and the view stack of its prototype;
-2. matching content slots and content views in the view stack;
+Rendering the view of *C* is done by creating the *view stack* of *C*, depending on *C* and the view stack of its prototype, and then rendering the result stack in *E*, matching content slots and content views in the process.
-3. rendering the result stack in the environment *E*.

 #### The view stack